 If you happen to be lucky enough to be in Oahu when the Eddie is happening, you will never forget watching the incredible human achievement that is big wave surfing.

-Places to Visit in The Big Island
+Places to Visit on The Big Island

 Of all the Hawaiian Islands, The Big Island (officially named Hawaii) is the largest island in the archipelago.
-Its diverse terrain spans colored-sand beaches at Papakolea (green) and Punalu’u (black) to lush rainforest.
+Its diverse terrain spans colored-sand beaches at Papakolea (green) and Punalu’u (black) to lush rainforests.
 One can hardly believe that you are on the same island when you travel from one side to the other.

 Perhaps nowhere else on earth is mother nature’s presence felt so strongly on a daily basis as it is on the Big Island of Hawaii.
+Aside from unique lava features, its also where you’ll find the Kohala Coast, home to Hapuna, one of the largest white-sand beaches.

 Backpacking Hawaii Volcanoes National Park